Dimfred/circuit_how_to/README.md

 - Graphit Pencil (Bleistift)
 - Thick and thin pencils allowed

+### 7. General

-### 7. A drawing with your left hand is also appreciated
+- A drawing with your left hand is appreciated

-### 8. Try to make the used components somewhat equally distributed through the circuit or at least your submission
+- Try to make the used components somewhat equally distributed through the circuit or at least your submission

-### 9. Please do not use more than 5 components in parallel
+- Please do not use more than 5 components in parallel

 ## Examples